Reviews You Can Rely On

 Winter Mountain Sports

 Here, we're mostly talking about skiing, snowboarding, or split boarding.
 We leave mountaineering to the “hiking sock” class since it's just hiking uphill in the snow anyway (said with tongue in cheek).
 For snow sports, the performance qualifications will differ a bit.
 Because modern ski and snowboard boots have so much insulation and are fit super snug, these socks tend not to be thick.
 In fact, all of our award winners fit into the ultra-lightweight or lightweight categories.
 Some incorporate wool, while others are fully synthetic.
-Warmth is important when heading into the mountains in the middle of winter, but since these activities tend to be highly physical and cardiovascular, and again, since the boots are so heavily insulated, wicking and breathability tend to be the focus.
+Warmth is important when heading into the mountains in the middle of winter, but since these activities tend to be highly physical and cardiovascular, and again since the boots are so heavily insulated, wicking and breathability tend to be the focus.

 Comfort is also a huge consideration, which is why many of these socks provide compression all the way up to the knee.
 This helps keep the blood flowing when post-holing for fresh tracks, which helps maintain endurance and warmth.
-Quality elastic is another important characteristic because the last thing that you want is your sock bunching in your boot and causing discomfort.
+Quality elastic is another important characteristic because the last thing you want is your sock bunching in your boot, causing discomfort.
 Lastly, if you're on a multi-day ski traverse, then you'll want a sock that's quick to dry at the end of the day so your feet stay warm throughout the night.
 The right blend of wool and synthetic materials will accomplish both, although we've also tested full synthetic ski socks that achieve this aim.

 socks - a quality pair of ski socks are well worth the investment, to help...